 In March of 2020, Courtney visited her favorite King City constituent (her Grandma Rue) one last time in the hospital before the facilities were locked down to reduce COVID-19 spread.
 She gave her grandmother ice chips, held her hand and tucked her in before kissing her on the forehead and going home.
 The nurses and hospice caregivers who cared for her grandmother through lonely pandemic days, and who let Courtney visit her grandmother through an open window that April, bolstered her commitment to continue serving in the legislature in order to ensure that our most vulnerable workers have access to worker protections and that our seniors have the reassurance that they will have access to similar compassionate end-of-life care that her grandmother received.

 When COVID shut down schools and businesses, Courtney held steady as a nurturing leader and working mother, ensuring that her legislative office did all it could to advocate for constituents while she and her kids navigated the challenges of virtual learning along with all other Oregon families.
-She has been unwavering in advocating for safety measures that could keep our education and economy open to the greatest extent possible during the pandemic and is grateful for the safety protocols and investments that have allowed us to return to in-person learning.
+She has been unwavering in advocating for safety measures that could keep our schools and economy operating to the greatest extent possible during the pandemic and is grateful for the safety protocols and investments that have allowed us to return to in-person learning.